vamb/aboutus/en-US/terms/agreement.md

   (a)	warrant to MOL that:

-   (i)		if you are a business, you are duly organized, validly existing and in good standing under the Laws of the country in which your business is registered and that you are registering for the Service(s) within such country;
+   (i)		if it is a business, it is duly organized, validly existing and in good standing under the laws of the country in which its business is registered and that it is registering for the Service(s) within such country;

-   (ii)		you have all requisite right, power, and authority to enter into this Agreement, perform your obligations, and grant the rights, licenses, and authorizations in this Agreement;
+   (ii)		it has all requisite right, power, and authority to enter into this Agreement, perform its obligations, and grant the rights, licenses, and authorizations in this Agreement;

-   (iii)	any information provided or made available by you or your Affiliates to MOL or its Affiliates is at all times accurate and complete;
+   (iii)	any information provided or made available, by it  or its  Affiliates to MOL or its Affiliates, is at all times accurate and complete;

-   (iv)		you and your financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party, including but not limited to the lists.
+   (iv)		it and its financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party.

   (b)	it will only use the Transaction Services in good faith and in compliance with all applicable laws，including laws related to anti-money laundering and counter-terrorism financing；